Skip to content

 LevelRankDescriptionExamples

-RESTRICTED4 (highest)Most sensitive data requiring maximum protectionM&A documents, board materials, PII
+RESTRICTED4 (highest)Most sensitive data requiring maximum protectionM&A documents, board materials, PII, bank accounts, medical records

-INTERNAL2Company-wide data not meant for external sharingInternal wikis, team documents, internal tooling
+INTERNAL2Not meant for external sharingInternal wikis, team documents, personal notes, contacts

-PUBLIC1 (lowest)Safe for anyone to seePublic information, general web content
+PUBLIC1 (lowest)Safe for anyone to seeMarketing materials, public documentation, general web content

 The No Write-Down Rule